ms-iot/ROSOnWindows/Porting/PortingStatus.md

     + First Life!
 We have MoveIt planning paths for a UR-3.
 + Developing a program to close the loop with customers
 + Navigation
-    + Working with Juraj Oršulić on Cartographer port
+    + Workin on Cartographer port
     + Working on other ports
 + Started discussions about upstreaming.